-The Peoples Place is a community project, a public venue and hub for various faith communities in Flemington, Melbourne.
+The Peoples Place is a community project, a public venue and hub for various faith and community groups in Flemington, Melbourne.

 We care for some of the area oldest buildings which continue to be used for their original purpose in our culturally and socially diverse, heritage area.